saya-rbt/TwiPNGAvatar/README.md

 # TwiPNGAvatar
 Python script used to upload transparent PNG avatar if needed.
 If you want a PNG avatar, just include a transparent pixel and use the script.

+### This script is obsolete, hasn't been updated in years, and only here as archiving purposes.
+**Furthermore, someone (@buildknuckle on Twitter) seems to have found a way to upload a transparent avatar on Twitter: https://twitter.com/buildknuckle/status/1190669175594868740**, making this script not only obsolete but also useless.

 ## How to use
 **IMPORTANT !
 Requires [tweepy](https://github.com/tweepy/tweepy) !**